 When I was a kid, I always looked forward to the arrival of the spring/summer or fall/winter catalogs.
 Our grandparents always allowed us to pick one outfit and ordered it.
 Back then I did not stop at browsing the girls section of the catalog, but browsed the women section as well.
+I have loved fashion already back then.
 There were about ten, may be twenty pages that clearly targeted women over 40 as customers using key words like mature women, women over 40, etc.

 Don’t get me wrong!
 I embrace that the models presenting the items cover the entire spectrum of shapes.
 A women in their 30s still may imagine how the look presented by a younger sister (with perfect body) will look on her.
 But how is a 40+, where plus stands for anything after age 40, supposed do that “interpolation?”
 These twenty somethings models have nothing to hide, distract from, and/or camouflage, you name it.